fedepacher/IncomeScore/README.md

 income, job seniority, number of jobs in recent years, age, state/province, income growth, education, type and behavior of the industry, and social status of the population, a more complete and comprehensive perspective is obtained. accurate profile of the applicant.
-Some of these variables are obtained directly from the MOX datasets such as the specific variables of the profile, the other variables about their environment will be obtained from public databases, open government data and surveys.<br>
+Some of these variables are obtained directly from the main datasets such as the specific variables of the profile, the other variables about their environment will be obtained from public databases, open government data and surveys.<br>
 <br>